srh-gst/ML_term_paper/Paper/paper.md

 ## Training the Model

-Figure \ref{lasso_logit_onjob} and Figure \ref{lasso_logit_open} present the lasso regularization path for the logistic candidate models.
+Figure \ref{lasso_logit_onjob} and Figure \ref{lasso_logit_open} present the Lasso regularization path for the logistic candidate models.
 The models are ordered from the most penalized to the least penalized model and the algorithm includes more non-zero coefficients in the model.
 We select  $\lambda$ by a *5-fold cross calidation* process.
-This yields an optimal Lasso penalty of 0.23 for on-job training and 1.62 for off-job training.
+This yields an optimal Lasso penalty of 1.6238 for on-job training and 1.62 for off-job training.

 ![Logistic model: Lasso path for on-job training\label{lasso_logit_onjob}](..\Results\Plots\lasso_logit_on_job.png){ width=50% }